Make your own cute, stenciled Snowflake Christmas Tree Skirt with this tutorial!

 3. I unfolded the top fabric and here’s my trick for drawing large circles.
 I took a piece of string and tied one end around my fabric pen.
 Then hold the loose end down tightly with one hand on top of the center point that you marked and at the same time, use your other hand to stretch the string taught and draw a circle.
 My string was half the width of my square, or about 22 inches.
 And however long the string is will be the radius of your circle!
 Hopefully that makes sense, this was one of those times when I wish I had 8 arms so I could have taken a picture for you while I was doing it…

 4. Draw a smaller circle around the same center point for the tree trunk.
-Mine had a radius of about 8 inches.
+Mine had a diameter of about 8 inches.
 Next, I smoothed both layers of fabric out and pinned them together near the cut lines.
 5. Then I cut through both layers of fabric along both cut lines so it looked like a doughnut.
 Then I cut through one side of the doughnut.
 This is how you get it around the tree.
 6. I wanted a way to secure the tree skirt so I cut a long strip of velcro.
 And instead of separating the front and back fabrics and then trying to line them up again later, I just opened them up along the straight cut edge.
 Remember the right sides of your fabrics are INSIDE right now.
 Pin one piece of the velcro inside on the front fabric (top in the photo) and pin the other, on the other side on the back fabric (bottom in the photo) like I’ve shown in the picture.
 Then stitch around the edges of the velcro to secure it but be sure to ONLY sew it to either the front or back piece of fabric that you pinned it to.
 Do not sew it to both layers!